Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Appendix

-\begin{remark} {\em It is obvious from the previous proof that $x$ may always be replaced by an ${\mathcal F}_0$-measurable $H$-valued r.v. which is exponentially integrable, and by any ${\mathcal F}_0$-measurable $H$-valued r.v. if $B$ is bounded.
-The same holds for the rest of the proof of Theorem \ref{tA1}, i.e., the following two propositions.} \end{remark}
+\upqed \end{pf} \begin{remark} It is obvious from the previous proof that $x$ may always be replaced by an ${\mathcal F}_0$-measurable $H$-valued r.v. which is exponentially integrable, and by any ${\mathcal F}_0$-measurable $H$-valued r.v. if $B$ is bounded.
+The same holds for the rest of the proof of Theorem~\ref{tA1}, that is, the following two propositions. \end{remark} \begin{proposition} We have $\widetilde{\P}_x$-a.s.